hapax/hapax.github.io/assets/alien-maths.md

 A mnemonic is a way of shaping cognition with language, and teaching in part is a process of enculturation and cognitive bootstrapping via language.
+(Of course, teaching has a strongly social aspect as well, but the point is that the influence is sometimes relatively unilateral, pace universalism.)